Longest-processing-time-first scheduling: Worst-case minimum sum

 In the worst case, the smallest sum in the returned partition is at least $\frac{3}{4}$ times the optimal (maximum) smallest sum.

+Proof

 The proof is by contradiction.
 We consider a minimal counterexample, that is, a counterexample with a smallest m and fewest input numbers.
 Denote the greedy partition by P1,...,Pm, and the optimal partition by Q1,...,Qm.
 Some properties of a minimal counterexample are: